Reduce the day to one indoor place to build around

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

 Use RISD Museum as the cleanest indoor cultural reset in Providence.
-It is one of the strongest official same-day anchors when the original outdoor or scattered family plan stops working.
+It is one of the strongest official same-day options when the original outdoor or scattered family plan stops working.

 Check Roger Williams Park Zoo if the family pivot can still stay outdoors and structured.
 This helps when the original plan falls apart but the day still supports one contained destination move.